-CREATING TECH SAVVY FAMILIES AND COMMUNITIES
+CREATING TECH SAVVY COMMUNITIES

 We started by helping 20 families every few months purchase their own affordable computers through a program offered by Renewed Computer Technology.
 Over the last year, we increased our efforts and have now helped over 1000 individuals and families across Ontario.